boom

 (sailing) (sailing) A spar extending the foot of a sail; a spar rigged outboard from a ship's side to which boats are secured in harbour.

-(by extension) A microphone supported on such a pole.
+(by extension) (pos=a microphone supported on such a pole).

 A horizontal member of a crane or derrick, used for lifting.

-(electronics) The longest element of a Yagi antenna, on which the other, smaller ones are transversally mounted.
+(electronics) The longest element of a Yagi-Uda antenna, on which the other, smaller antennae are transversally mounted.

 A floating barrier used to obstruct navigation, for military or other purposes; or used for the containment of an oil spill or to control the flow of logs from logging operations.